Flower Hotels & Resorts

 National Skanderbeg Day: Celebrated on 28 November, this event commemorates the day Albania declared independence in 1912.
 Colourful parades, concerts, festivities and fireworks displays are held across the country.

-Albania enjoys a similar climate to Greece with hot, dry summers and mild winters.
-Coastal areas, such as Golem and Durres, experience summer highs of 30 – 35°C from June to August, perfect for beach holidays.
+Albania holidays enjoy a similar climate to Greece with hot, dry summers and mild winters.
+Coastal areas, such as Golem and Durres, experience summer highs of 30 - 35°C from June to August, perfect for beach holidays.
 In the mountainous regions, the winters bring snow, ideal if you're seeking a skiing trip or an outdoor winter adventure.